diyamahendru/MNIST-Dataset-CNN-Practice/README.md

 # MNIST-Dataset-CNN-Practice
-This is the code for the Convolution Neural Network, Iwrote for the MNIST dataset.
-Yhe dataset is loaded from torchvision.
+This is the code for the Convolution Neural Network, I wrote for the MNIST dataset.
+The dataset is loaded from torchvision.
 The maximum accuracy I got in this code was 97%.
 Probably increasing the momentum would make the model converge fast in the same number of epochs.